Mentor with AFSF

 Mentoring with AFSF

 Mentoring is one of the most impactful components of AFSF programs, for both students and mentors.
-Our high school students get to experience real work in the design world while gleaning personal insights from a professional.
+Our high school students get to glimpse life in the design world while gleaning personal insights from a professional.
 And our mentors get to share their perspectives with open-minded youth, engaging the next generation of designers and engaged citizens.

 Online mentoring connects mentors and students from across the US and around the world.